symmetryinvestments/concurrency/README.md

 - `intervalStream`.
 Emits every interval.
 - `doneStream`.
 Upon start immediately emits cancellation.
 - `errorStream`.
 Upon start immediately emits an error.
+- `sharedStream`.
+Is used for broadcasting values to zero or more receivers.
+Receivers can be added and removed at any time.

 With the following operations: